 Our late colleague Paolo Tullio always rated this as one of the best Italian kitchens in Ireland and here’s a piece he wrote ten years ago;

-Fast forward to today and standards have remained as high, and on the wine side improved since Christian has collected and curated perhaps the best collection of Italian wines available in Ireland today.
+Fast forward to today and standards have remained as high, even if tthe menu has changed, it's still as authentic as possible and on the wine side it has improved since Christian has collected and curated perhaps the best collection of Italian wines available in Ireland today.
 Sourced from small producers by meticulous exploration, there are wines here to delight.

 Gloomy January is the perfect month to search for delight, and the truffle hunters of Northern Italy are the ones to provide it.
 This is how I ended up with a duo of hand made ravioli, one stuffed with Italian sausage, ricotta cheese, mozzarella in a brandy butter sauce, the other coloured red like a tomato and stuffed with buffalo ricotta and basil, with garlic and a parmesan cream sauce.

 To these perfect little taste pockets was added freshly grated black and white truffle; flown in from Italian, but the results of an order placed three years ago.
 It’s worth reflecting on this for a moment; on the commitment required to source this ingredient for your restaurants and customers and then to wait so long.
 That’s dedication.

 These white truffles sell for 5k per kilo, the black for less - only 2k per kilo, almost a bargain.
 The depth of flavour from the white particularly is astonishing and the aroma is stunning.
 This is sublime cooking, coupled with the most exquisite ingredients.

 My main course brought me the scaloppine alla romano, thin slices of veal with sage and prosciutto in a white wine sauce served with roast potatoes.
 An Italian classic, perfectly cooked and flavoured, this dish is a favourite the world over, and like all classics it is delicious when done properly.